gwm17/NucKage/README.md

 In general, nuclear physics experiments do not actually run a single reaction.
 A beam-like projectile is impinged upon a target and many possible reactions can take place.
 In order to properly understand the kinematics and detector performance, one would like to be able to run a simulation of all possible channels that are open in a uniform simulation environment.
 However, simulating so many reactions can be quite time consuming when running them one at a time (especially when striving to achieve an appropriate level of statistics).

 In an effort to leverage modern hardware, NucKage utilizes a thread pool to run multiple simulations at the same time.
 In general, optimal performance will occur when there is a thread for every reaction, with gains as large as a factor of 2 in overal runtime; even in a worst case scenario (several reaction chains with many reactions using a single worker thread) performance gains are non-neglible as NucKage still utilizes the main thread to handle plotting of results while the worker thread runs the actual simulation.
 For insights on how the thread pool is implemented, see src/ThreadPool.h.

+### Adding new detector geometries
+In principle, any type of detector geometry can be programed into NucKage by following the examples given of the SPS aperature and the SABRE array.
+The difficulty arises in that currently each detector is distinct and needs to be added to the detector array independently.
+Additionally, the RoleGUI and configuration files are not terribly easy to modify.

 ## Notes
 NucKage is still under rapid development and will continue to be so until further notice.